 Injured spouse.
-You are an injured spouse if all or part of your share of the overpayment shown on your joint return was, or is expected to be, applied against your spouse's past-due child or spousal support payments or certain Federal debts such as student loans.
+You are an injured spouse if you file a joint return and all or part of your share of the overpayment was, or is expected to be, applied against your spouse's past-due federal tax, state income tax, child or spousal support, or federal nontax debt, such as a student loan.
 You should file Form 8379, Injured Spouse Claim and Allocation, if you meet all three of the following conditions.

-- 1) You are not required to pay the past-due amount. - 2) You received and reported income (such as wages, taxable interest, etc.) on the joint return. - 3) You made and reported tax payments (such as federal income tax withheld from your wages or estimated tax payments), or you claimed the earned income credit or other refundable credit on the joint return.
+- 1) You are not required to pay the past-due amount. - 2) You reported income such as wages, taxable interest, etc., on the joint return. - 3) You made and reported payments such as federal income tax withheld from your wages or estimated tax payments or you claimed refundable credits (such as the earned income credit) on the joint return.